 In offices, many people print papers to use for just a day or even less.
 To make this practice more economical and environmentally friendly, Xerox is developing paper that doesn't require ink and is completely reusable.
 It works this way: Xerox first coats paper in heliochromic chemicals.
 These chemicals darken when the paper is exposed to ultraviolet light (UV).
 They're similar to the chemicals that cause certain sunglasses to darken in the sunlight and gradually lighten again in dim light.
 The printer, then, merely "prints" by zapping the paper with the right wavelength of UV light and in the right places.
 The print can be used and then immediately erased by applying another wavelength of light.
 With prototypes of this technology, the print automatically fades 16 to 24 hours after printing.
 But Xerox is working to extend this time period.
 Ideally, the text will last until the user is ready to erase it manually.

 Want to learn more about printing technology?
-Explore the links on the next page.
+Explore the links below.

 - Evans, Steve.
 "Mixture of dyes, pigment, liquids makes world more colorful."
 Cornell Center for Materials Research."
 July 12, 2006.
 (June 13, 2008) http://www.ccmr.cornell.edu/education/ask/index.html?quid=1068